JaKooLit/Arch-Hyprland/README.md

 - [ ] possibly adding gruvbox themes, cursors, icons

 #### ⚠️ some known issues
+- if you install this script on a system or has an old rofi installed, make sure to install rofi-wayland to replace rofi.
+Else you will have issues with rofi

 - reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
 ```
  while in sddm press ctrl+alt+F2 or F3